liquidweb/php-stormondemand/README.md

 They have equivalent wrapper methods for instantiated objects to take currently set values as well.

 **listMethodParamsStatic($apiMethod, $apiVersion = 'v1')**
- Parses the API documentation and provides parameters associated with the method and versionthat is passed in.
+Parses the API documentation and provides parameters associated with the method and version that is passed in.
 Additionally, it shows the optionality of the parameter.

  **listMethodsStatic($apiVersion = 'v1')**
-Returns a listing of all the API methods available for the version of the API that is being passed in.
+Returns a listing of all the API methods available for the version of the API that is passed in.